shuchow/sandbox/README.md

-Shift8Creative - JavaScript Sandbox
+Shift8Creative - Sandbox
 ==========

-This repository contains a bunch of JavaScript lirbaries and files along with some HTML and CSS to help illustrate some examples.
+This repository contains a bunch of libraries and files to help illustrate some things.

 It is a playground for experimentation and education.